michelle548129/DogGenerator/README.md

 ![CI Pipeline](https://github.com/michelle548129/TheImpossibleQuiz/blob/main/CI.PNG)

 ### Project Tracking
-To track and manage my project, I used Jira.
-I had to create user stories of everything that would be needed in my project and put them under Epics.
-I created four epics: planning, database, coding in Python using Flask and Testing.
-All the user stories are stored in the product backlog and were moved to each sprint when they needed to be completed.
-I created sprints and put individual deadlines so that i can manage my time better and make sure to get the entire project done on time.
-Once a sprint was complete, I would create a new one with the user stories that need to be completed next.
+Due to this being a rather complex project, I knew it was common sense to use best practices when it comes to project tracking, and would use a software to help me plan out the tasks as needed.
+To this end, I decided to use Jira as it is a tool I have used ever since my first project and find it a valuable and trusted tool to help me map out my project and all the issues and to-dos that will no doubt crop up.

+I decided to employ the use of a KanBan-style board as it is rather helpful and helps me use the software to its full potential for me.
+Below is a Sprint in action.
+I also employed the traditional style of user stories often used as a standard in the industry, as well as stories from a developer perspective.

+![As-a-user]

+![As-a-developer]

-The picture below shows the Jira roadmap.
+The picture below shows the Jira roadmap with various dates timelines and progress tracking set up.

 ![Jira Roadmap](https://github.com/michelle548129/TheImpossibleQuiz/blob/main/Jira%20Roadmap.PNG)